unleashedtech/dotenv-drupal/README.md

 # Environment-Based Drupal Settings
-This package extends Symfony's [symfony/dotenv](https://symfony.com/components/Dotenv) component to allow streamlined Drupal config via `.env` files.
-Please refer to the component's documentation about how `.env` files are used.
+This package extends Symfony's [symfony/dotenv](https://symfony.com/components/Dotenv) component to allow streamlined Drupal config via [Environment Variables](https://en.wikipedia.org/wiki/Environment_variable).
+Please refer to the Symfony component's documentation about how `.env` files should be used.
+It is important to note that `.env` files are _ignored_ if the `APP_ENV` var has already been set by the server.
+For performance purposes, production environments should ideally rely on pre-configured environment variables, rather than environment variable values loaded from `.env` files.

 ## Installation